 – Look over information pages.
 In the world of aesthetics, new regulations are always emerging, and you need to be one step ahead to avoid penalties or loss of confidence.

-You may also be interested in some ‘quick fixes’ that could give your rankings a little boost.
-Optimising smaller areas such as page titles, image alt tags and clickable links can all make a difference.
+You may also be interested in some ‘quick fixes’ that could boost your rankings.
+Optimising smaller areas such as page titles, image alt tags and clickable links can make a difference.
 But be warned, you may need to edit various areas of a page for Google to capture this as ‘freshness’.

 Content, content, content